one3qualsone/Tidy-Tuesdays/README.md

 # Tidy Tuesdays

-This repository hosts a collection of [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday) weekly data visualization challenges, showcasing data analysis and visualization techniques using R.
+This repository hosts a collection of [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday) weekly data visualisation challenges, showcasing data analysis and visualisation techniques using R.

 ## Overview

-Each week, a new dataset is analyzed and visualized, exploring different visualization techniques, statistical methods, and storytelling approaches.
-This project serves as a portfolio of data visualization work and a learning journey through R's data science ecosystem.
+Each week, a new dataset is analysed and visualised, exploring different visualisation techniques, statistical methods, and storytelling approaches.
+This project serves as a portfolio of data visualisation work and a learning journey through R's data science ecosystem.

 ## Website